grese/dd-device/README.md

 * Learn more about the [Pymakr plugin](https://atom.io/packages/pymakr)
 * Learn more about the [WiPy 3.0](https://pycom.io/product/wipy-3-0/)
 * Learn more about the [DHT22 Humidity/Temp sensor](https://www.adafruit.com/product/385)
+* Learn more about the [PyCom Bluetooth APIs](https://docs.pycom.io/firmwareapi/pycom/network/bluetooth/)